 Non-astringent types can be kept at room temperature for up to a month, or both types may be stored in the refrigerator after picking for up to six weeks (so long as they aren’t stored with other types of produce that put off ethylene, hastening the ripening process).

 You can also freeze the fruit for up to eight months.
 Wash it, dry it, and stick it in a bag, and then put it in the freezer.
 Fruits can be frozen whole or you can slice them, and remove the seeds and calyx.

 Dehydrated persimmons are heavenly, and this is an excellent way to preserve a bumper crop.
 They’re like nature’s candy, if you ask me.

-Check out this guide on our sister site Foodal for dehydrating fruit if you want to give this option a go.
+Check out our guide for dehydrating fruit and veggies if you want to give this option a go.

 Dried persimmons in Japan are known as hoshigaki.
 The term simply means “dried persimmon,” but it doesn’t fully capture the art that goes into making this delicacy.

 Essentially, you peel the astringent fruits and hang them to dry in the sun or over a warm stove.
 Every few days, you massage the fruits, continuing the process for a month or two until they turn brown and form a sugary crust.